Let’s Talk Crate Engines

 So, which pump(s) to use?

-The pumping sections of the Gen5 and Gen6 Camaro are identical with the same flowrates, so choose the pump that suits the chassis best.
+The pumping sections of the Gen5 ZL1 and Gen6 ZL1 Camaro are sufficient for the LT4, so choose the pump that suits the chassis/tank the best.

 The Cadillac CTS-V2 (2009 – 2014) fuel module does not have the capability to feed 72psi to the high pressure side.
 It is limited to 65psi due to the safety pressure relief valve built in to the module.
-Deatschwerks has a high pressure pressure relief valve to increase the system pressure.
-This should be combined with higher output pumps such as the DW300C or AEM CTS-V2 specific pumps.
+Deatschwerks has a high pressure pressure relief valve to increase the system pressure (also available from VaporWorx/please call.)

-For LT1 up to 750HP naturally aspirated, the ZL1 pump should work well.
+For LT1 up to 750HP naturally aspirated, the Gen5/6 ZL1 pump will work well.

-For stock LT4, the ZL1 module should work well.
+For stock LT4, the Gen5/6 ZL1 module will work well.
 It’s what came in the OEM application.

 If a true fuel module, like the GM ZL1 is desired, then two options may be considered: